mitrefccace/busylightapi/README.md

 # busylightapi

-The busylightapi project is an open-source application programming interface (API) and graphical user interface (GUI) tester for BusyLight devices by [Plenom A/S](https://www.busylight.com/en_us/).
+The busylightapi project is an open-source application programming interface (API) for BusyLight devices by [Plenom A/S](https://www.busylight.com/en_us/).
 This is a platform-independent solution implemented in Java 8.

 The BusyLightAPI class is a generic API for any external interface.
 It depends on platform-specific runtime libraries from the hid4java project (see *hid4java\src\main\resources*).